Ercan International Airport

-Ercan International Airport is the primary civilian airport of the unrecognised de facto state of Northern Cyprus.
-It is located about 13 km east of Nicosia, near the village of Tymbou.
+Ercan International Airport is the primary civilian airport of Northern Cyprus.
+It is located about 13 km east of Nicosia, near the village of Kırklar.
 The airport only serves flights to and from Turkey.

+Despite a lack of direct flights to destinations other than Turkey, the airport is the second busiest on the island, with a record 4,842,134 passengers travelling through it in 2024.